Start training now and receive plenty of help from other students as well as instructors!

 submitted by email.

-In 35 years, thousands of people have trained with St. Louis Ki Aikido, and so can
+In over 43 years, thousands of people have trained with St. Louis Ki Aikido, and so can

 you.
 Starting aikido training can be a bit intimidating.
 But, there is plenty of help

 from the other students as well as the teachers.